MarcoSaguatti/Multimetric_analysis_of_automatic_contours/README.md

 [Tests.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Tests.py) is the python script used for testing [Hausdorff_Dice.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Hausdorff_Dice.py).

 [config.json](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/config.json) is a file containing the lists of manual segments names.
-If running the script new names for the five organs at risk are met they will be saved in this file.
+If, running the script, new names for the five organs at risk are met they will be saved in this file.

 ## Prerequisites
 The entire program is written in [python](https://www.python.org/downloads/), thus, it must be installed to execute it (python versions previous to 3.9.1 and next to 3.9.16 were not tested).

 To open and read dicom files the libraries [pydicom](https://pypi.org/project/pydicom/) and [rt-utils](https://pypi.org/project/rt-utils/) must be installed.

-To compute HD, DSC and SDCS the library [surface-distance](https://github.com/deepmind/surface-distance) must be installed.
+To compute HD, DSC and SDSC the library [surface-distance](https://github.com/deepmind/surface-distance) must be installed.
 Also [git](https://git-scm.com/downloads) must be downloaded in order to clone the repository from github.

 To save data into .xlsx files [openpyxl](https://pypi.org/project/openpyxl/) is needed.